RamblingRaccoon/mag7_backtest/README.md

 The project is organized into the following directories and files:

+- `assets`: Contains images produced from the analysis.
 - `src/`: Contains Python scripts for analysis and implementation.
 - `README.md`: Provides an overview of the project.
 - `requirements.txt`: Includes necessary packages and imports to run the scripts in this project.

 ## Files

-- `back_test.ipynb`, `strat_backtest.py`: Jupyter Notebook / Python scripts with back tests for our Liquidity Provider (LP) strategy on Uniswap V3.
+- `backtest.ipynb`: Jupyter Notebook with back tests for the double Bollinger band strategy by [Kathy Lien](https://www.3candlereversal.com/post/kathy-lien-s-double-bollinger-band-strategy).
-- `model_selection.py`, `model_forecast.py`: Python scripts for specific functionalities or modules.

 ## Usage